 Thanks to Deep Look, a beautiful 4K ultra-HD video series created by KQED and presented by PBS Digital Studios, shown above, now we know the answer.

-See more behind-the-scenes with Cal Academy’s Science Today:
+See more behind-the-scenes with Cal Academy’s Science Today.
+(The video looks broken, but hit play.
+It’s there.)

 Read more about the challenge of keeping Pygmy Seahorses and Gorgonian sea fan corals in captivity at KQED.org.